aidankardan8/Linear-Statistical-Models-Project/README.md

 This project was done in R, utilizing its data analytics tools to gather key insights about the data.

 ## Results and Visualizations
+All relevant outputs are in the All Results pdf.
+A condensed version of key results and visualizations are in the Final439_WriteUp W Appendix

 ## Questions or Comments
 Please feel free to reach out to me at a.a.ashrafi@wustl.edu with any questions or comments!